Is Gilead Sciences (GILD) Stoc - GuruFocus.com

-Gilead Sciences Inc (GILD, Financial) is a biopharmaceutical company that develops and markets therapies to treat life-threatening infectious diseases.
-Its core portfolio is focused on HIV and hepatitis B and C. The company has expanded its focus to include pulmonary and cardiovascular diseases and cancer through the acquisitions of Corus Pharma, Myogen, CV Therapeutics, Arresto Biosciences, and Calistoga.
-The acquisition of Pharmasset brought rights to hepatitis C drug Sovaldi, which is also part of the combination drug Harvoni.
-The Kite, Forty Seven, and Immunomedics acquisitions boost Gilead Sciences' exposure to cell therapy and noncell therapy in oncology.
+Gilead Sciences develops and markets therapies to treat life-threatening infectious diseases, with a primary focus on HIV and hepatitis B and C. The company's portfolio has expanded to include pulmonary and cardiovascular diseases and cancer, thanks to acquisitions of Corus Pharma, Myogen, CV Therapeutics, Arresto Biosciences, and Calistoga.
+Their acquisition of Pharmasset brought rights to hepatitis C drug Sovaldi, which is also part of combination drug Harvoni.
+Moreover, the Kite, Forty Seven, and Immunomedics acquisitions boost Gilead's exposure to cell therapy and noncell therapy in oncology.

-As of the mentioned date, Gilead Sciences' stock was trading at $78.68, while the GF Value, an estimation of its fair value, stood at $71.89.
-This comparison sets the stage for a deeper exploration of the company's valuation.
+As of the aforementioned date, Gilead Sciences (GILD, Financial) had a market cap of $98.1 billion.
+The GF Value, an estimation of the stock's fair value, was $71.89, indicating that the stock was fairly valued.
+This valuation provides a foundation for a deeper exploration of the company's value.

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is crucial to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Investing in companies with poor financial strength carries a higher risk of permanent capital loss.
+Therefore, it's crucial to carefully review a company's financial strength before deciding to buy its stock.
+A good starting point is the cash-to-debt ratio and interest coverage.
 Gilead Sciences has a cash-to-debt ratio of 0.23, which is worse than 75.44% of companies in the Drug Manufacturers industry.
-GuruFocus ranks the overall financial strength of Gilead Sciences at 5 out of 10, which indicates that the financial strength of Gilead Sciences is fair.
+GuruFocus ranks the overall financial strength of Gilead Sciences at 5 out of 10, indicating fair financial strength.

 Profitability and Growth

 Growth is probably the most important factor in the valuation of a company.
 GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
 The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
 The 3-year average annual revenue growth rate of Gilead Sciences is 7.1%, which ranks better than 54.26% of companies in the Drug Manufacturers industry.
-The 3-year average EBITDA growth rate is 5.8%, which ranks worse than 57.61% of companies in the Drug Manufacturers industry.
+However, the 3-year average EBITDA growth rate is 5.8%, which ranks worse than 57.61% of companies in the same industry.

 ROIC vs WACC